sst/guide/_chapters/share-an-api-endpoint-between-services.md

 To share the same API Gateway domain as our `notes-api` service, we are adding an `apiGateway:` section to the `provider:` block.

   1. Here we state that we want to use the `restApiId` of our notes service.
-We do this by using the cross-stack reference `'Fn::ImportValue': ${self:custom.stage}-ExtApiGatewayRestApiId` that we had exported above.
+We do this by using the cross-stack reference `!ImportValue ${self:custom.stage}-ExtApiGatewayRestApiId` that we had exported above.

   2. We also state that we want all the APIs in our service to be linked under the root path of our notes service.
-We do this by setting the `restApiRootResourceId` to the cross-stack reference `'Fn::ImportValue': ${self:custom.stage}-ExtApiGatewayRestApiRootResourceId` from above.
+We do this by setting the `restApiRootResourceId` to the cross-stack reference `!ImportValue ${self:custom.stage}-ExtApiGatewayRestApiRootResourceId` from above.

 Now when you deploy the `billing-api` service, instead of creating a new API Gateway project, Serverless Framework is going to reuse the project you imported.